trishume/trishume.github.com/index.md

 : A ruby gem that that manipulates PNG files to create magic thumbnails.

 [Dayder](http://dayder.thume.ca/)
-: A fun web app for finding spurious correlations in mortality data.
+: A fun web app for quickly finding spurious correlations in 390,000+ data sets.

 # Tristan's Blog